jonortega/Filmark/README.md

-# MyApp
+# Filmark

-MyApp is a mobile application developed with Flutter that allows you to perform various actions related to movie tracking and playlists.
+Filmark is a mobile application developed with Flutter that allows you to perform various actions related to movie tracking and playlists.

 ## Features